vijoyaguhathakurta/news-headline-generator/README.md

 * Output: Generated headline
 The model is trained on article–headline pairs to learn semantic relationships between long-form text and short summaries.

+## Dataset
+* The original public dataset contained a large number of news articles.
+* **Only a small sample (first 100 rows)** is included in this repository due to GitHub file size limits.
+* The dataset is used strictly for **academic and learning purposes**.

 ## Technologies Used
 * Python
 * Natural Language Processing (NLP)